joshloyal/dockerenv/README.md

 Docker Virtual Environment
 ==========================
-Run python/ipython in a docker container similar to a virtualenv  (work in progress).
+Run python/ipython in a docker container similar to python's virtualenv  (work in progress).

 Installation
 ------------
 To install

 1. git clone https://github.com/joshloyal/dockerenv.git
 2. add the following lines to your `.bashrc` or `.bash_profile`:
 ```